serghei-derevenco/Security-Benchmarking-Tool/README.md

 ## GUI

-`gui.py` file contains source code for the Graphical User Interface, implemented in project using [tkinter](https://docs.python.org/3/library/tkinter.html).
+The Graphical User Interface is implemented in project using [tkinter](https://docs.python.org/3/library/tkinter.html).
 ## To Use

 Firstly, clone this repository using [Git](https://git-scm.com) or download `.zip` archive with project.